Local Expert- Only In Jax

-Jacksonville Beach has always had a unique surfing community, and is home to some of the greatest surfers on the East Coast, and in the world.
+Jacksonville's Beaches are focused around our surfing community and they are home to some of the greatest surfers in the world.

 In a world where surfing has become commercial, North Florida keeps it real.
-The slow, easy charm of southern culture combined with good surfing year-round, Jacksonville’s surf community is deeply rooted as an authentic way of life, rather than a brand or scene like the vibe of the west coast.
-Champion Justin Quintal, currently one of the best long boarders in the world, can be seen cruising his tricked-out VW bus around the beaches when he isn’t traveling the world.
-Super model and pro surfer Karina Petroni was raised on Jacksonville’s waves, where she built her career as one of the best female surfers in the world.
+The slow, easy charm of southern culture combined with good surfing year-round, Jacksonville’s surf community is deeply rooted as an authentic way of life.
+Champion Justin Quintal, currently one of the best longboarders in the world, can be seen cruising his tricked-out VW bus around the beaches when he isn’t traveling the world.
+Supermodel and pro surfer Karina Petroni was raised on Jacksonville’s waves, where she built her career as one of the best female surfers in the world.

 Larry Miniard is another North Florida legend, brought up on the scene in the 1960s with Bruce Clelland.
 Miniard competed in the World Contest in 1966 in San Diego.
 He went on to represent the United States in the following 3 world championships, becoming the only surfer in history to represent his country four times at the World Contest.
 Today, he is one of the best anglers in the region with a national reputation as an expert sport fisherman.

 Joe Rolland made a name for Jacksonville in 1968.
-He was crowned the Eastern Surf Association first Men’s Champion.
-This was the first year surfboards dropped below nine feet; he used one of the earliest “short boards”, and he soon named his own board style.
-The move away from long board surfing to smaller boards changed surf culture for the long haul.
+He was crowned the Eastern Surf Association's first Men’s Champion.
+This was the first year surfboards dropped below nine feet; he used one of the earliest “shortboards”, and he soon named his own board style.
+The move away from longboard surfing to smaller boards changed surf culture for the long haul.
 Rolland continued to shape boards and compete through the 1970s.